cjatalyn360-ops/shift-scheduler-app/README.md

 - Create a database (e.g., `shift_scheduler`)
 - Create required tables (`employees`, `shifts`)
 - Import or run provided SQL script below
+- Current employees listed in test screenshots are NOT real individuals and are simply placeholders used for debugging and testing functionality.

 ## Script Setup